 When she was in her graduate program for her MSW, as a military spouse, she wanted to work with the military population for her required internships to be a part of the support system for other military families.
 This internship with HOPE led to her joining our staff full-time to continue positively impacting the warrior community.
 In her current role, she feels that working with clients who have recently experienced hardships or challenges, ranging from an unexpected loss to hospitalizations, is the most rewarding.
 She shares, “Knowing that someone is experiencing something difficult and different than their “normal” life, challenges me to be kind and compassionate.
 I support my clients the best I can and in a way that seems most helpful to them at that moment.“ Because of these difficult situations, it can be hard for clients to ask for help, but Brianne says that she’s continuously inspired by the resiliency her clients show just by choosing to “show up” and ask for support.

 At HOPE, we are grateful for Brianne’s passion for serving other military families and the kindness and empathy she shows while making a difference in their lives.

 Haley Guay, BSW, serves as one of HOPE’s Intakes Services Coordinators, working with our clients on the frontlines after they connect to services through the application on our website.
 Each day, Haley and her team of Intakes Coordinators connect with dozens of individuals personally, hearing their stories and offering them solutions and next steps on how to access what they need.
 On average, the Intakes team works 300-400 intakes per month.
-In 2021, we worked 2,967 intakes, an effort that contributed to HOPE serving and assisting over 40,000 individuals since 2006.

 In her role, Haley is inspired by her team’s dedication to serving our country’s veterans, service members, and families and the perseverance and dedication of our clients as they seek help.